ktorio/ktor-documentation/topics/server-oidc-browser-login.md

 }
 ```

-`POST /oidc/google/logout` clears the session and responds `303 See Other`, pointing at the provider's
+A `POST` request to `/oidc/google/logout` clears the session and responds with `303 See Other`, redirecting the user to
-`end_session_endpoint` so the user is signed out there too.
+the provider's `end_session_endpoint`.

 The provider must advertise `end_session_endpoint` in its discovery document.
-This is checked when routes are
+Ktor checks this when routes are
-registered, so **a provider without it makes your application fail to start** rather than failing at sign-out time.
+registered, so a provider without it makes your application fail to start rather than failing at sign-out time.
 If
-your provider does not support it, clear the session yourself instead of calling `logout()`.
+your provider does not support this endpoint, clear the session directly instead of calling `logout()`.

-Pass a handler to run your own code, or to respond yourself instead of redirecting:
+Pass a handler to run additional logic or provide a custom response instead of redirecting:

 ```kotlin
 logout {